-Dr Marcia Vera Espinoza is a Senior Research Fellow in the Institute for Global Health and Development.
+Dr Marcia Vera Espinoza is a Reader and Acting Deputy Director of the Institute for Global Health and Development.
 Marcia Vera Espinoza is an interdisciplinary social scientist whose main areas of specialisation sit at the intersection of development, political and social geography.
 Her work is at the forefront of migration and refugee research in Latin America, focusing on the study of inclusion of refugee and migrant populations and migration governance in the region.
 Marcia, alongside colleagues of the Migration and Social Connection Team, is conducting research on the impacts of social connections in refugees’ experiences of integration in Scotland, and beyond.
 Marcia leads the Psychosocial Wellbeing, Integration and Protection Cluster at the IGHD.

 Before joining Queen Margaret University in 2021, Dr Vera Espinoza was a Lecturer in Human Geography at Queen Mary University of London and an associate researcher in the ERC funded project ´Prospects for International Migration Governance´ (MIGPROSP) at the University of Sheffield.